 The highlights for me were the marine and fresh water aquariums and the 'penguinariums' with a 'walk through tunnel'.

 The large fish tanks with the sharks, groupers, rays and so on were OK but I preferred some of the smaller aquaria which had better lighting and more interesting varieties such as jelly fish, angel fish, puffer fish and various freshwater species.

 There are two penguinariums, one for African Penguins and the other for Rockhopper Penguins.
-The seal tanks aree also good but not very spacious.
+The seal tanks are also good but not very spacious.

 Elsewhere there are coral and seashell displays and a reptilian section.